rafspiny/enlightenment-live/README.md

   * Live packages for git master and branches
      - enlightenment-9999 (live git master)
      - e.g. enlightenment-0.20.9999 (live git 0.20 branch)
-  * Released versions as long as they aren't included in the official gentoo repository.
+  * Released versions as long as they are not included in the official Gentoo repository.
   * Important snapshots.

 Additional requirements for each ebuild.

   * It must be buildable at the time of inclusion and reasonable effort must be taken to keep it buildable in the long term.

 Package ebuilds that are not buildable should be either fixed or removed.